conda/conda/docs/source/user-guide/concepts/packages.rst

 These compressed files can be significantly smaller than their bzip2 equivalents.
 In addition, they decompress much more quickly.
-.conda is the preferred file format to use where available, although we continue to support .tar.bzip2 files.
+.conda is the preferred file format to use where available, although we continue to provide .tar.bz2 files in tandem.

 Read more about the `introduction of the .conda file format <https://www.anaconda.com/understanding-and-improving-condas-performance/>`_.